Maricá Futebol Clube: Clube de Futebol Rio de Janeiro (2001–2017)

+Present years

-Maricá's club emerged from a merger with Rio de Janeiro.
-Since 2005, the city had no professional staff.
-Founded in 2017, the club was conceived by Douglas Almeida, football manager with a stint in Araruama.
-The club came about with the aim of bringing back professional football to the city of Maricá, which since 2005, when Taquaral competed in the Rio Cup, did not have professional teams.
+Founded in 2017, the club was conceived by Douglas Almeida, a football manager with a stint in Araruama.
+The club came about to bring back professional football to the city of Maricá after 2005 when Taquaral competed in the Rio Cup.

-The team partnered with the Rio de Janeiro Football Club to compete in the Campeonato Carioca Serie B2 already in its founding year.
+The club partnered with the Rio de Janeiro Football Club to compete in the Campeonato Carioca Serie B2 in its founding year.
 The goal is to follow the path of other partnerships that worked in Rio football, such as the partnership between Campos Atlético Associação and Carapebus, a partnership between Arraial do Cabo and Araruama and the partnership between Santa Cruz and Belford Roxo.

-After announcing Polaco Valoura as coach for the State's B2 Series race, Maricá confirmed the name of 24 players who will be part of the squad this season.
-Among the pieces that will be available to Valoura are midfielder Lucas Candido and left back Maylson, who defended Araruama in the Third quarter last year.

-The definition of the squad came shortly after the evaluations that the newly created club carried out in the city of Maricá.
-According to the football manager, Douglas Almeida, the athletes who had the names revealed will form the backbone of the team, which still seeks punctual signings to close the group.

-The team's first official game took place on May 28, 2017, against Angra dos Reis, a game that ended tied at 2-2.
+After announcing the manager Polaco Valoura for the State's B2 series, Maricá confirmed the names of 24 players.
+The definition of the squad came shortly after the evaluations the newly created club carried out in the city of Maricá.
+Their first official game took place on May 28, 2017, against Angra dos Reis, ending tied at 2-2.